 Each device should have individual and unique identities to manage its Internet of Things device well.
 All the other measures of IoT like firmware, sign code, and workload compliance should be built upon the top of the identity layer.

-- Go for Data Minimization
+Go for Data Minimization

 There are specific approaches that IoT manufacturer needs to employ.
 To avoid security breaches, protect devices from being accessed by anyone through the internet with the help of data minimization.

 All IoT manufacturers should provide notice to their consumers regarding the usage and sharing of the data.
 Then they must offer various tools that will allow the customers to make changes with a specific type of information collection and sharing.
 Manufacturers should also inform about their security to avoid risky behaviours while using their IoT devices.

 Hence, these were the reasons for the importance of IoT security and what should the government, manufacturers, and companies do to save them.